|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Central Bucks West High School

-After college, Pettine would start his coaching career as an assistant coach to his father for five seasons at Central Bucks West High School.
-After the 1992 season, Pettine would begin coaching in college.
+After college, Pettine started his coaching career as an assistant coach to his father for five seasons at Central Bucks West High School.
+After the 1992 season, Pettine began coaching college.

 William Tennent High School

-After Pittsburgh, Pettine would accept his first head coaching position, returning to the Philadelphia area as head coach for William Tennent High School in 1995 for two seasons.
+In 1995, Pettine returned to the Philadelphia area and accepted his first head coach position.
+He coached at William Tennent High School for two seasons.

 North Penn High School